PORTRAIT OF LIESELOTTE FRIEDLÄNDER, CA. 1926

 Oil on Canvas

-This lyrical study of the fashion designer in her late twenties was painted by Georg Rössner, who studied in Berlin and Rome and, later, in Paris with Lovis Corinth.
-Rössner was a member of the committees of both the Berlin and Munich Sezession movements and, in 1920, was appointed professor at Berlin’s Stäatlichen Künstschule.
-He exhibited internationally with success including at the 1929 Exhibition des Peintres-Graveurs Allemands in Paris and his work is held in the permanent collection of the National Gallery in Berlin.
-Rössner’s powerful portrait of Lieselotte Friedländer serves as a poignant reminder of her enduring legacy.
+Georg Rössner first studied in Berlin and, later, in Paris with Lovis Corinth.
+Rössner was a member of both the Berlin and Munich Sezession committees and, in 1920, was appointed professor at Berlin’s Staatliche Kunstschule.
+Over the course of a long career, Rössner exhibited internationally with success including at the 1929 Paris Exhibition des Peintres-Graveurs Allemands.
+His work is held in prominent private and public collections including the permanent collection of the National Gallery in Berlin.

 Accompanied by a first edition copy of Lieselotte Friedlaender (1898-1973) by Burcu Dogramaci; published 2001 by Ernst Wasmuth Verlag Tübingen, Berlin.